Azure/custom-ai-on-azure/tutorials_operationalization/README.md

 - [2_1] Mount a fileshare to your BatchAI cluster
 - [2_2] Set up Tensorboard on BatchAI for monitoring your run history
 - [2_3] Use Azure Functions to automate your DL jobs
+- [2_4] Use Azure Data Factory to automate your DL jobs

 Please see this architecture [link] reference for a full end-to-end batch scoring sceanrio with Tensorflow on BatchAI.